Domain Name Optimization Tutorial updated September 2019.

 The main keywords for this site are Search Engine Optimization, SEO and Search Engine Placement etc… Since the site is (or was) called SEO Gold Search Engine Optimization Services just by mentioning the name of the site we’ve added five keywords to a page.

-Quick SEO Tip – add a copyright notice to every page using keyword rich text.
+Quick SEO Tip – add a copyright notice to every webpage using keyword rich text.
 I use mine to link to the home page using keyword rich anchor text.

 If you are stuck with a business/site name already, don’t despair some of the information is relevant to directory and file naming.
 Also the business/domain name is but one small part to high search engine placement (Google uses over 200 ranking factors), the majority of this SEO Tutorial will deal with pre existing sites.